brian-team/brian2/docs_sphinx/user/synapses.rst

 ========

 .. note::
-    `Synapses` is now the only class for defining synaptic interactions, it replaces *Connections*, *STDP*, etc.
+    For Brian 1 users: `Synapses` is now the only class for defining synaptic interactions, it replaces *Connection*, *STDP*, etc.

 Defining synaptic models
 ------------------------